vhgimenes/teams_bot/README.md

 # Teams Chat Bot
- Collections of functions built in Python language to send messages in Teams chats.
+ Collections of functions built in Python language to send messages in Teams channels.

-The objective of this project was to create a bot that sent messages in Teams chats warning when routines were executed.
+The objective of this project was to create a bot that sent messages in Teams channels warning when routines were executed.